uber/react-vis/CONTRIBUTING.md

  - The pull requests gets reviewed and then merged assuming there are no problems.
  - A new release version gets cut.

-## Licencing

- - Every file must have a licence block at the top.
-This is enforced using `uber-licence`
- - If you contribute to a file in this project and are not an Uber employee, then you should add your name to the copyright section of the licence file.
- - Work that you contribute must be your own.

 ## Releases

 Declaring formal releases requires peer review.